 To learn more about telemedicine and its effectiveness, we recommend reading our case study below.

-VR and AR are being increasingly adopted in surgeries, diagnostics, and rehabilitation.
+VR and AR are increasingly adopted in surgeries, diagnostics, and rehabilitation.
 Ultimately, these technologies create a positive impact on our well-being.
-The use of VR in medical training helps doctors learn how to conduct complex operations without any risk for the patients.
-Systems such as touch surgery use virtual reality to provide a view of the patient’s anatomy and physiology, thereby assisting doctors in the operating room.
+VR in medical training helps doctors learn how to conduct complex operations without any patient risk.
+Systems such as touch surgery use virtual reality to view the patient’s anatomy and physiology, thereby assisting doctors in the operating room.

 For example, Imperial College and St. Mary’s Hospital in London use Augmented Reality glasses to visualize 3D imaging of blood vessels during reconstructive surgeries.
 This way, AR technology helps with getting a better surgery outcome.